 Materials from published sources (books, articles, and even videos) are protected under copyright.
 When used for educational purposes, they are intended for use only by students enrolled in a particular course and only for instructional activities associated with the course.
 They may not be retained in another medium or disseminated further as described in the provisions of the Teach Act.
-Students should refer to the Clemson Libguide Use of Copyrighted Materials and the "Fair Use Guidelines" policy on the Clemson University website for additional information.
+Students should refer to the Clemson Libguide Use Guidelines" policy on the Clemson University website for additional information.